ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

                    [-g GPU [GPU ...] | -U CPU [CPU ...] | -O CORE [CORE ...]]
                    [--json | --csv] [--file FILE] [--loglevel LEVEL]

-Retrieve and decode CPER (RAS) entries from the kernel driver.
+Retrieve and decode RAS (CPER) entries from the kernel driver.
 Supports filtering by severity, exporting to different formats, and continuous monitoring.
 This command accepts options only; no positional arguments are required.

 RAS arguments:
-  -h, --help                          show this help message and exit --cper                              Trigger CPER data retrieval --severity SEVERITY [SEVERITY ...]
+  -h, --help                          show this help message and exit --cper                              Trigger CPER data retrieval --afid                              Generate an AFID (AMD Field ID) using CPER record, which is similar to XID.
+  --severity SEVERITY [SEVERITY ...]
 Set the SEVERITY filters from the following:
-                                          nonfatal-uncorrected, fatal, nonfatal-corrected, all --folder FOLDER                     Folder to dump CPER report files --file-limit FILE_LIMIT             Maximum number of entries per output file --follow                            Continuously monitor for new entries
+                                          nonfatal-uncorrected, fatal, nonfatal-corrected, all --folder FOLDER                     Folder to dump CPER report files --file-limit FILE_LIMIT             Maximum number of entries per output file --cper-file CPER_FILE               Full path of the cper record file to generate the AFID --follow                            Continuously monitor for new entries

-Device arguments:
+Device Arguments:
   -g, --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
                               ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                               ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX